nsvram/case_study_gov/README.md

 ## Assumptions:
 - Department of Better Communities has a operating data platform.
-- I'm taking Big Data Architect (Data Lake) role
+- I'm taking Big Data Architect role
 - I'm blending technical and business approach
 - I will be using on-premise due to government's sencitivity towards data security.